ivan-m/graphviz/FAQ.md

 ### What's the best way to parse Dot code? ###

-In both cases below, you should use the `parseDotGraph` function to parse the Dot code: this is because it will strip out comments and pre-processor lines and join together split lines (if any of these remain the parser will fail).
+Use the `parseDotGraph` function (rather than the general parsing functions that are available) to parse your Dot code: this is will strip out comments and pre-processor lines and join together split lines (if any of these remain the parser will fail).
 Also, if you are not sure what the type of the nodes are, use either String or else the `GraphID` type as it explicitly caters for both Strings and numbers (whereas just assuming it being a String will result in numbers being stored internally as a String).

-If you can, first run `dot -Tcanon` on the Dot code and parse it as a `DotGraph` value.
-This is because `DotGraph` types are easier to deal with.

-If, however, this isn't possible (e.g. it uses an image that isn't in the current working directory) then use the `Generalised.DotGraph` type.
+Unless you are very sure of the representation of the Dot code you have been provided, you should parse in any Dot code as the `Generalised.DotGraph` type.
+Afterwards you can use `FromGeneralisedDot` to convert to whichever representation you prefer.

 ### There are too many attributes!!!
 Which ones should I use? ###